gagneurlab/wBuild/docs/features.rst

 scriptsPath
     `Relative` path to the root Scripts directory.

+projectWebDir
+    Path to the output directory for :code:`snakemake publish`.

 **IMPORTANT**: Please, do not remove any key-value pairs from it or move this file *unless you know what you are doing*.